willtim/Expresso/README.md

 ## Introduction

 Expresso is a minimal statically-typed functional programming language, designed with embedding and/or extensibility in mind.
-Possible use cases for such a minimal language include configuration (à la Nix) or as a starting point for a custom external DSL.
+Possible use cases for such a minimal language include configuration (à la Nix), data exchange (à la JSON) or even a starting point for a custom external DSL.

 Expresso has the following features: